jackokring/KRTPluginADemo/docs/KRTPluginJ.md

 Yes, the build system should now be better.
 It follows a few botches and generic code hacks.
 So now I'm thinking about maybe other languages to add.
 I though LOGO for fun, but `TO NAME :VAR` is all wrong.
 It should've been `TO "NAME "VAR` for evaluation consistency.
 As an adult it makes lisp `macro` look useful but primarily avoided to remove one letter and add much in the source code.
 Implicit `"` is kind of cool in `setq`, but suffers from inconsitency, and as a learner lingo distracted by pizza turtles and living in the sewer, erm, is it really the daddy or the diddy, butt wee wont go win to dat?

 Hi ho.
-Next up (no `postscipt` although cool, has much to  blit and little to command line decompose).
-ISo `netpbm` is graphically cool in a textual number data format.
+Next up (no `postscipt` although cool, has much to  blit and little to command line decompose).  ~~I~~ So `netpbm` is graphically cool in a textual number data format.
 I wonder about that fractal algorithm, as it reminds me of the `.fif` file extension from the really early '90s.
 I managed to recompress the uncompressed residual in a loop at 50% quality and after 3 iterations it was better than 100%b in less time, even though an archive `.zip` of the multiple outputs was required.

 # Latest

+~~COBOL, ASM (machine specific), PL/1, FORTRAN (good supercomputer heritage though)~~, spreadsheet outputs (LibreOffice), CSV, ...